Rukeanu/SQL-7/README.md

-# Day 07 - Piscine SQL
+# Day 07 — SQL Bootcamp

 ## _Aggregated data is more informative, isn't it?_